 - Unconditional acceptance form: Once all conditions are met as per the terms of the Purchase Agreement, it is time for the sale to go unconditional.
 The Buyer will be asked to sign the Unconditional Acceptance form.
 It is important to note that at this point the Buyer’s deposit is no longer refundable and the purchase of the vessel has gone unconditional.
 This commitment allows the Sales Consultant to arrange the following;

 - Encumbrance check: Prior to settlement our finance team will conduct a Personal Property Securities Register search to ensure clear title can be transferred from the Seller to the Buyer.

-- Signing of Original Bill of Sale documents: Two Bill of Sale Documents will be sent to you, these must be signed by you and returned to The Yacht Sales Co as soon as possible (a minimum 1 week prior to settlement) to be available for signing by the Seller at settlement.
+- The signing of Original Bill of Sale documents: Two Bill of Sale Documents will be sent to you, these must be signed by you and returned to The Yacht Sales Co as soon as possible (a minimum 1 week prior to settlement) to be available for signing by the Seller at settlement.
 Failure to receive these documents by settlement puts you at risk of default.
 These original documents will only be handled by courier and can take some time for transport depending on the Seller and Buyer’s location.
-After final signing by the Seller one original will be provided to the Buyer and one to the Seller.
+After final signing by the Seller, one original will be provided to the Buyer and one to the Seller.

 Step 5.
 Settlement